tanaka-chiromo/Solving-Proben1-with-SVM/README.md

 # Solving-Proben1-with-SVM
-Evaluating how a support vector implementation performs on the Proben1 datasets.
+Evaluating how a python support vector implementation performs on the Proben1 datasets.